 Judge Urges California Lawmakers to End ‘War’ Between Landlords, Tenants

-(CN) — The extreme economic pressures wrought by the coronavirus pandemic have turned hundreds of thousands of tenants against tens of thousands of landlords against each other in what one federal judge has called “but for the shooting, a war in every real sense.”
+(CN) — The extreme economic pressures wrought by the coronavirus pandemic have turned hundreds of thousands of tenants against tens of thousands of landlords in what one federal judge has called “but for the shooting, a war in every real sense.”

 But the courtroom should not be the battlefield, he said.